 Here is a collection of six websites where children can hear and read books.
 You’ll find everything from picture books, chapter books, and magazines.

 Reading game instructions is a terrific way to get your child reading difficult material.
 You can try out a new game that you have never played before, or ask your child to verify a rule about something you are unsure of in a game you have played many times.
 Either way, your child must read and understand the rules.

 Activity to Try

 Play “I’m Thinking of an Object.”
-This game may be played while driving in a car, eating breakfast, or just about any time you have a few moments.
+This game may be played while driving in a car, eating breakfast, or just about whenever you have a moment.

 The questioner may ask up to 10 questions to figure out the object.
 The questions must be answered with “yes” or “no.”

 - Can you find it in a house?

 - Is it bigger than a car?